 Hands-on learning is a key component of the Wind Energy Program.
 Through direct current and alternating current, students learn the theory of electricity.
 Students study motors, generators, and transformers from the inside out.
-Their knowledge about semiconductors is used to design and tackle power electronics.
+Their knowledge of semiconductors is used to design and tackle power electronics.
 They study fluid power theory and develop hydraulic systems using cylinders, valves, and gauges.

 Climbing safety gear inspection and usage skills are taught in this course.
 They engage in life rescue situations to prepare them for emergencies on up-towers.

 This program provides valuable industry skills while providing a solid academic foundation to students seeking an Associate of Applied Science in Wind Energy.
-A combination of general education, maintenance skills and wind energy-specific topics form the basis for direct employment in the industry.
+A combination of general education, maintenance skills, and wind energy-specific topics form the basis for direct employment in the industry.